KeplerBoyce/minecraft-mods/README.md

   - Other biomes can be seen in the "Buffet" option menu when creating a new world
 - More crafting recipes for the foods for sure
 - Some fixes to make berry bushes and fruit trees regrow fruit
+- Fix textures for corn and rice plants (currently only one stage)
 - Other wood stuff like fences, buttons, doors, trapdoors, boats, etc.
 - Bananas are still a W.I.P
 - Currently also some crashes caused by ocean monuments for unkown reasons, will look into this problem